vackosar/vackosar.github.io/twitter-bullet-points-to-copy-paste.md

 Twitter posting requires summarization and lists are often used in that.
 Bullet points are crucial to create graphically appealing lists.
-You can make your list stand out with non-standard bullet points, that you can copy-paste from below.
+You can make your list stand out with non-standard bullet points.
+Copy-paste from below.

 ### Standard, White, Middle Bullet Points